tweag/guides/project-management/Github.md

 ## Milestones

-We gate tickets with [milestones][github-milestones].
+We gate issues with [milestones][github-milestones].
 Milestones always have an associated due date.
 This due date is sometimes used for internal planning, and sometimes represent business constraints.
 Use the milestone description to make the meaning clear.

 [github-milestones]: https://help.github.com/articles/about-milestones/